xemantic/xemantic.com/ai/workshops/index.md

 ## Dates

-We are offering a workshop every Tuesday 10:00-17:00 in February and March 2025, starting from:
+We are offering workshop on Tuesdays, between 10:00-17:00, in February and March 2025, starting from:

 * 18.02.2025
 * 25.02.2025